 [This section addresses the role of the Convention and the Protocol in implementing the Sustainable Development Goals]

-9. The world is facing a number of fundamental challenges, such as climate change and the depletion of natural resources, which require profound transitions towards a carbon-free and circular economy.
+9. The world, more than ever, is facing a number of fundamental challenges, such as climate change and the depletion of natural resources, which require profound transitions towards a carbon-free and circular economy.
 At the same time, ambitious international instruments have been adopted to meet these challenges, such as the Paris Agreement on Climate Change and the 2030 Agenda for Sustainable Development.

 10. These challenges cannot be met by public authorities or the private sector alone.
-The support of NGOs, academia and other experts greatly helps Governments supplement their resources to address these problems.
+The support of citizens, NGOs, academia and other experts greatly helps Governments supplement their resources to address these problems.
 Such stakeholders also play a key role in holding Governments to account.
 Access to information and dialogue with stakeholders is therefore essential.
-All existing instruments to promote partnerships and leverage the necessary action from the innovative science community, the private sector and other stakeholders should also be used to the fullest extent.
+All existing instruments to promote partnerships and leverage the necessary action from the innovative science community, the private sector and other stakeholders, including citizen science, should also be used to the fullest extent.

-11. The Aarhus Convention and its Protocol provide solid frameworks to assist countries in achieving the Sustainable Development Goals by implementing commitments on access to information, public participation and access to justice regarding a wide range of issues that affect the environment and human health.
-Due to their cross-cutting nature, both treaties are instrumental for the implementation of all the Sustainable Development Goals, whether they relate to good health and well-being or to the reduction of inequalities between stakeholders, such as through strengthening resilience of the poor and reducing obstacles to public participation in decision-making.
+11. The Aarhus Convention and its Protocol provide solid frameworks to assist countries in achieving the Sustainable Development Goals by implementing commitments on access to information, public participation and access to justice regarding a wide range of issues that affect the environment and human health, and aiming at the prevention and reduction of pollution.
+Due to their cross-cutting nature, both treaties are instrumental for the implementation of all the Sustainable Development Goals, whether they relate to good health and well-being or to the reduction of inequalities between stakeholders, such as through strengthening resilience of the poor and reducing obstacles to public participation in decision-making and to access to justice.
 These treaties also provide a unique opportunity to build synergies with different multilateral environmental agreements and initiatives that share similar objectives, and such cooperation can facilitate an effective achievement of the Sustainable Development Goals.

 Furthering transparency